ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 1. Navigate to **VPC** then **Load balancers** and click **vpc-lb-region1**
 1. Choose **Front-end listeners**
 1. Click **New listener**
 1. Select HTTPS, Port: 443.
 The SSL Certificate drop down should show the certificate **name** that you ordered using your {{site.data.keyword.cloudcerts_short}} instance earlier from Let's Encrypt.
+Click on **Save**.

    If the SSL Certificate drop down does not have **mydomain.com** you may have missed the authorization step above that gives the VPC load balancer access to the {{site.data.keyword.cloudcerts_short}} service.
-Verify that the {{site.data.keyword.cloudcerts_short}} service has a certificate for **mydomain.com**
+Verify that the {{site.data.keyword.cloudcerts_short}} service has a certificate for **mydomain.com**.
-{:tip}.
+   {:tip}
+1. Repeat for the **vpc-lb-region2** load balancer.

 The wildcard certificate created will allow access to domain name like vpc-lb-region1.**mydomain.com**.
-Open the the **Overview** tab of the VPC load balancer **vpc-lb-region1** and notice that the **Hostname** is xxxxxxx-us-south.lb.appdomain.cloud.
+Open the the **Overview** tab of the VPC load balancer **vpc-lb-region1** and notice that the **Hostname** is xxxxxxx-<region>.lb.appdomain.cloud.
 The wildcard certificate is not going to work.
 Fix that problem by creating an alias and then update the configuration.

-1. A DNS CNAME record can be created to allow clients to lookup vpc-lb-region1.**mydomain.com** and resolve xxxxxxx-us-south.lb.appdomain.cloud.
+1. A DNS CNAME record can be created to allow clients to lookup vpc-lb-region1.**mydomain.com** and resolve xxxxxxx-<region>.lb.appdomain.cloud.
    - In the {{site.data.keyword.cis_short_notm}}, open **Reliability** panel and choose **DNS**
    - Scroll down to DNS Records and create a record of Type: **CNAME**, Name: **vpc-lb-region1**, TTL: **Automatic** and Alias Domain Name: **VPC load balancer Hostname**
    - Add a DNS CNAME record for **vpc-lb-region2**